DarkStarSword/3d-fixes/Dreamfall Chapters/README.md

   you saw it and what settings you were using.
 - I expect that I will need to update the fix as more books are released, so check back for updates.
-- The game runs in a borderless full-screen window.
-It should automatically select a profile which will work in this mode, but if the 3D doesn't engage when running the game use nVidia inspector to remove it from any profile it has been assigned to.

 Thanks to everyone who helped out on the forum to make this fix possible,